 A huge chunk of BPO organizations have been investing in new technologies in their supplying countries.
 Due to increasing levels of skilled work, 52% of businesses are concerned about skill shortage in the BPO industry.

-BPO powerhouses like India and the Philippines have also been facing a skill shortage over the past few years.
 NASSCOM (The National Association of Software and Service Companies), has expressed its concerns over the lack of a high skilled workforce in the Indian BPO sector to tackle high-end services.

-These services include digital technology, mobile applications, cloud computing, and more.
 In the Philippines, there is a growing demand for financing and accounting personnel, and experienced middle managers.
 Much to the annoyance of the BPO company leaders, their only solution is to hire middle managers with around 5 years experience.

 Demand in high-skill operations is due to the industry’s need to reduce prices for routine services.
 High competition has forced BPOs to invest in lower costing alternatives such as AI and automation.
 The threat of losing low skilled workers to automation has compelled governments as well as business leaders to educating their workforce to meet these demands.